crawl/crawl/crawl-ref/README.txt

 contributors, past and present; license.txt contains the legal blurb.

 Dungeon Crawl Stone Soup is an open source, freeware roguelike.
-It is supported on Linux, Windows, OS X  and, to a lesser extent, on DOS.
+It is supported on Linux, Windows, OS X, and, to a lesser extent, on DOS.
 The source should compile and run on any reasonably modern Unix.
 Stone Soup features both ASCII and graphical (Tiles) display.